-If you've followed me for long, you know I LOVE my freezers.
+If you've followed along for long, you know we LOVE our freezers.
 Yes, plural.
-I have several of them, and they are packed to the BRIM with food.
-My freezers are one of the main tools that allow me to spend so little on groceries, and still make healthy, homemade meals for our family!
+We have several of them, and they are packed to the BRIM with food.
+The same goes for our fridge and pantry!
+Our freezers are one of the main tools that allow us to keep our grocery budget so low, and still make healthy, homemade meals for our family!

 TAKE EVERYTHING OUT OF YOUR FREEZER

-Keep your stuff in a pile, it won't thaw out fast enough to do any harm to anything.
+Keep your stuff in a pile, it won't thaw out fast enough to do any harm to anything!
 But if you're worried, keep a cooler nearby and put the food in there.